Living in Malaysia: The Expat Guide for 2023

 MM2H vs. PVIP Visa

-Getting Long Term Visas in Malaysia
+Long-Term Visas in Malaysia

 Compared to elsewhere in Asia, Malaysia is noticeably more open to foreign residents.
-You’ll have an easier time getting a visa here than just about anywhere else in the region – except maybe Cambodia or Thailand.
+You’ll have an easier time getting a visa here than anywhere else in the region – except maybe Cambodia or Thailand.

-The Malaysia My Second Home (MM2H) Program
+Malaysia My Second Home (MM2H)

-It’s worth noting that the MM2H program was changed significantly in 2022.
+It’s worth mentioning that the MM2H program was changed significantly back in 2022.
 The fixed deposit investment amount was doubled from RM500,000 to RM1,000,000, and the income requirement was quadrupled from RM10,000 to RM40,000.

 Despite the changes, the MM2H program remains an attractive option for many expats, as it provides a relatively easy way to obtain long-term residency in Malaysia, a country known for its low cost of living and welcoming people.